SamsonMokaya/Working-with-Supabase-as-a-backend-with-flutter/README.md

 ## Getting Started

-add supabase_flutter: ^1.4.2 to your yaml file
+add the dependancies below to your yaml file
+  supabase_flutter: ^1.4.2